gruntjs/grunt-docs/Getting-started.md

 * Custom inline tasks

 ### An example Gruntfile
-In the following Gruntfile, which is explained in more detail below, project metadata is imported into the grunt config from the project's `package.json` file and the [grunt-contrib-uglify plugin] `uglify` task is configured to minify a source file and generate a banner comment dynamically using that metadata.
+In the following Gruntfile, project metadata is imported into the grunt config from the project's `package.json` file and the [grunt-contrib-uglify] plugin's `uglify` task is configured to minify a source file and generate a banner comment dynamically using that metadata.
 When grunt is run on the command line, the `uglify` task will be run by default.

 ```js
 module.exports = function(grunt) {